In my latest blog I share my top tips for boosting your commercial awareness.

 Being a successful lawyer isn’t as simple as regurgitating the law to your clients.
 It requires a decent grasp of your client’s business objectives against the backdrop of the sector in which it operates.
 Only then can you offer relevant and innovative advice that offers pragmatic solutions to the legal issues you’ve been instructed to handle.
 For example, when advising clients on disputes, it’s not just about confirming whether they have a legitimate claim that would stand up in court.
 It also requires you to consider plenty of commercial points, including the cost of pursuing the perpetrators and any potential damage to your clients’ reputation if the issues were to come out in public.

-As an aspiring lawyer, you’ll therefore be expected to have a general awareness of current affairs, especially business and economic news.
+As an aspiring lawyer, you’ll therefore be expected to have an appreciation of current affairs, especially business and economic news.
 In addition, I’d recommend picking a couple of commercial topics that you have a genuine interest in and are ‘relevant’ to your short-listed firms.
 If you’re not sure what’s relevant check our firms’ rankings in legal directories to determine what each one is known for.
 Additionally, look for clues on the media or client briefings sections of each firms’ own websites and you’ll soon spot a theme.

 Then make a conscious effort to regularly follow any related news stories.
 As well as the legal and business press, keep an eye on CheekyLittleCareers’ commercial awareness page for updates and insights into hot topics.
 Elsewhere, Investopedia is helpful for swotting up on business jargon.
 Business podcasts, including Watsons Daily, Deal of the Week and the Commercial Awareness Podcast are also must as are podcasts produced by your target firms.